lshariprasad/SQL---DATABASES-LEARNING/README.md

 of this software and associated documentation files to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies.
-⭐ Final Note
-This repository is learning-focused, industry-aligned, and ideal for:

-SQL Beginners

-Data Engineering Aspirants

-Placement & Interview Preparation

-Academic & Self-Learning

 If you find this repository useful, star ⭐ the project and keep learning 🚀